NEW Factual Data Sheet for "Mark"

 The majority of the seven times that Mark designates Jesus and his disciples on their journey, he uses ἐν τῇ ὁδῷ (“in the way”): 8:27 (ἐν τῇ ὁδῷ); 9:33 (ἐν τῇ ὁδῷ), 9:34 (ἐν τῇ ὁδῷ); 10:17 (εἰς ὁδὸν); (Notice this change from ἐν to εἰς is not in one of the passion predictions); 10:32 (ἐν τῇ ὁδῷ), 10:46 (παρὰ τὴν ὁδόν), 10:52 (ἐν τῇ ὁδῷ).
 The use of prepositions is fluid for sure.
 But in 10:46, he breaks his pattern and uses παρὰ with the accusative τὴν ὁδόν “beside the way.”
 Blind Bartimaeus was “by the way” in 10:46 before he met Jesus.
 At this point, Bartimaeus was not a disciple.
 After Jesus gave him sight, Bartimaeus was “in the way” as a disciple of Jesus.

-Christ presents the three predictions of His death which again accent the OT Messiah who was to die (Daniel 9:26).
+Christ presents the three predictions of His death, again accenting the OT Messiah who was to die.
+Just as Mark presents Christ as the Suffering Servant (Mk 10:45), so does Isaiah in his Suffering Servant passages:

 Three-fold Prediction Pattern